mobilipia/ubuntu-deploy-script/README.md

     cd /opt/
     git clone git://github.com/mecharius/ubuntu-deploy-scripts.git deploy-scripts
     cd deploy-scripts
-    sh ubuntu-deploy.sh
+    bash ubuntu-deploy.sh

-Follow the on screen prompts to complete the installation.
+Note the use of *bash* as opposed to *sh* to run the installation script.
+Once the script is running, its as simple as following the on screen prompts to complete the installation.

 Options
 =======